-A complete collection of human lung epithelial cell lines licensed from the Gruenert Lab and housed at the NIH Cystic Fibrosis Research Center at the University of California, San Francisco is available at sigmaaldrich.com.
+We offer a complete collection of human lung epithelial cell lines licensed from the Gruenert Lab and housed at the NIH Cystic Fibrosis Research Center at the University of California, San Francisco.
 These extensively-published human cell lines are valuable models for pulmonary diseases such as cystic fibrosis, asthma, chronic obstructive pulmonary disease (COPD), and lung cancer.
 They also provide relevant in vitro models for researching the consequences of exposure to air pollution, smoking and vaping, and modeling respiratory viral infections such as influenza H1N1, SARS-CoV, MERS-CoV, and COVID-19.

 Cystic fibrosis is a hereditary disease affecting multiple organ systems, including the lungs and digestive system.
 This disorder is characterized by abnormalities in mucus-producing glands, resulting in secretions disrupting airways with thick and sticky mucus that clogs the lungs, and can lead to death.
 The cystic fibrosis transmembrane conductance regulator (CFTR) protein helps to maintain the balance of salt and water within the body, including the surface of the lungs.
 Mutations or absence of the CFTR gene can lead to cystic fibrosis.